Update/Important Information June 4, 2020

 Photography Jobs Online is an online platform that promises to help you make money from your photography and it does this in two basic ways.
 First, it offers advice and training on to how to get started as a photographer and then sell your photographs, principally through online stock photography websites.
 Second, it has a directory of current jobs that are available in the photography field.

 Who is it For?

-Although many of the positions mentioned in the current jobs listing are clearly intended for professional photographers, almost everything else in the program is geared towards amateur photographers.
-Other than the jobs listing, there is nothing here that would benefit professional or semi-professional photographers.
+Although many of the positions mentioned in the current job listing are clearly intended for professional photographers, almost everything else in the program is geared towards the amateur photographer who is looking to make some money from their hobby.
+Other than the job listing, there is nothing here that would benefit professional or semi-professional photographers.